kubernetes-sigs/cluster-api/docs/book/src/developer/providers/machine-infrastructure.md

 5. Must have a `spec` field with the following:
     1. Required fields:
         1. `providerID` (string): the identifier for the provider's machine instance
+    2. Optional fields:
+        1. `failureDomain` (string): the string identifier of the failure domain the instance is running in
 6. Must have a `status` field with the following:
     1. Required fields:
         1. `ready` (boolean): indicates the provider-specific infrastructure has been provisioned and is ready